 Alternatively, contact Civil Legal Advice.
 You may be able to get help from their legal advisers if you qualify for Legal Help funding.
 Be prepared to answer questions about your income and savings so the helpline adviser can tell you if you qualify.

-They can explain your options and help you decide what to do.
-Shelter is one of the five providers of Legal Help funded advice provided by this helpline.
+Act as quickly as possible or your options may be very limited.
 Don't wait until the last minute.
-Act as quickly as possible or your options may be very limited.

 Landlord's options for dealing with rent arrears

 If you have rent arrears, your landlord could decide to do any of these things: